klips-project/rabbitmq-starter/message-acknowledge/README.md

 # (Non)-Acknowledges Messages

-This examples shows how to acknowledge messages or to reject them a.k.a. as `nack`s them.
+This examples shows how to acknowledge messages or to reject them a.k.a. `nack` them.

 Start a local RabbitMQ via: